 "Yeah, I suppose so."

 "What is bothering you?
 Your fears that we were sent on a 'wild goose chase,' as I believe the idiom is, by LIM did not materialize.
-Instead, you successfully deduced Tyler's tactics and captured him along with his associated.
+Instead, you successfully deduced Tyler's tactics and captured him along with his associates.
 The operation was brought to a satisfactory conclusion."

 Conn sighed heavily.